jmezzanotte/python_data_structures/README.md

       is pushed onto the stack.
 Every time a right parenthesis occurs a matching left parenthesis is popped off the stack.
       If the correct type of left parenthesis is not on the top of the stack, then the string is unbalanced.
 #Usage of balanced_parens.py
-from the balanced_parens script use the function is_balanced:
+-is_balanced Function
 -This function takes a single string which is the parenthesis in question.
 -The function will return a boolean value, true if balanced, false otherwise.

       ```
       from pystacks import balanced_parens as bp